-Sint Eustatius itself is a natural retreat, with every its natural beauty close at hand.
+Sint Eustatius is itself a natural retreat, with every its natural beauty close at hand.
 You do not need to travel far for a natural excursion.

 The Marine Park delivers excellent opportunities for diving and interaction with marine life.